This post contains affiliate links. Please read my disclosure policy to learn more.

 Marinating lamb for long periods of time with acidic ingredients like vinegar or lemon juice can cause the proteins to start breaking down.
 This will result in an unpleasant mealy and possibly mushy texture.

-If you want to marinate your lamb with acidic ingredients do so no more than 20 minutes to prevent the proteins from breaking down.
+If you want to marinate your lamb with acidic ingredients do so for no more than 20 minutes to prevent the proteins from breaking down.

 Generously Season Your Lamb WIth Herbs and Spices